-In sixth grade, students truly come into their own as the leaders of the School, with extra privileges and responsibilities.
+In sixth grade, students truly come into their own as leaders of the school, with extra privileges and responsibilities.

-Sixth graders help run the school store, raise and lower the flag each day, serve as runners during carpool, help serve lunch to the younger grades, and perhaps most importantly, serve as role models to the rest of the school.
+Sixth graders raise and lower the flag each day, help serve lunch to the younger grades, and perhaps most importantly, serve as role models to the rest of the school.
 They take these responsibilities very seriously.

 Academically, students are analyzing, synthesizing, and evaluating large quantities of information.
 They study ancient Egypt and the Civil War, solve linear equations, write essays and poetry, explore the periodic table and atomic structure, and more.